indimail/indimail-virtualdomains/.github/README-indimail.md

 4. Modify your user's mail configuration to use SMTP, IMAP Proxy, POP3 Proxy ports on the IndiMail server (**proxypop3**, **proxyimap**)
 5. Change the MX to point to the indimail-mta server.

-IndiMail is highly configurable.
+indimail-mta/IndiMail is highly configurable.
 No hard-coded directories of qmail like /var/qmail/control or /var/qmail/queue.
-All directories are configurable at run time.
-IndiMail has multiple queues and the queue destination directories are also configurable.
+All directories are configurable at run time. indimail-mta has multiple queues and the queue destination directories are also configurable.
 You can have one IndiMail installation cater to multiple instances having different properties / configuration.
 To set up a new IndiMail instance requires you to just set few environment variables.
-Unlike qmail/netqmail, IndiMail doesn't force you to recompile each time you require a new instance.
-Multiple queues eliminates what is known as ['the silly qmail syndrome'](https://qmail.jms1.net/silly-qmail.shtml "silly-qmail-syndrome") and gives IndiMail the capability to perform better than a stock qmail installation.
-IndiMail's multiple queue architecture allows it to achieve tremendous inject rates using commodity hardware as can be read [here](http://groups.google.co.in/group/indimail/browse_thread/thread/f9e0b6214d88ca6d#).
+Unlike qmail/netqmail, indimail-mta doesn't force you to recompile each time you require a new instance.
+Multiple queues eliminates what is known as ['the silly qmail syndrome'](https://qmail.jms1.net/silly-qmail.shtml "silly-qmail-syndrome") and gives indimail-mta the capability to perform better than a stock qmail installation. indimail-mta's multiple queue architecture allows it to achieve tremendous inject rates using commodity hardware as can be read [here](http://groups.google.co.in/group/indimail/browse_thread/thread/f9e0b6214d88ca6d#).
 You can see a pictorial representation of the queue as well as read the [indimail-mta INTERNALS](#indimail-mta-internals).

 IndiMail is a pure messaging solution.
 It does not provide calendars, todo lists, address books, meeting requests and a web mail front-end.
 However, you can use [RoundCubemail](https://roundcube.net/ "RoundCubemail") or any web mail front-end that works with IMAP or POP3 protocol with IndiMail.
 If you decide to install [RoundCubemail](https://roundcube.net/ "RoundCubemail"), you can install the **ircube** package from the IndiMail's DNF/YUM/Debian [Repository](https://build.opensuse.org/package/show/home:indimail/ircube "ircube") to have a fully functional web mail front-end.
 The ircube package provides plugins for Rouncube Mail to manage your passwords, vacation and SPAM filters.